All GLP-1 medications from licensed 503A pharmacies Browse Products

 For patients with type 2 diabetes, Mounjaro is often easier to get covered by insurance than Zepbound.
 The diabetes indication means it falls under a different formulary tier, and many insurance plans have established coverage for diabetes medications.
 Patients without diabetes face a more complicated path.

-Compounded tirzepatide offers the same active ingredient at a lower cost.
+Compounded tirzepatide offers compounded formulations of the active ingredient at a lower cost.
 Providers like FormBlends offer compounded tirzepatide starting at $149 per month with medical provider oversight included.
-This is an option for patients who cannot access or afford brand-name Mounjaro or Zepbound.
+This is an option for patients who can't access or afford brand-name Mounjaro or Zepbound.

 Disclosure: FormBlends is a licensed telehealth provider that offers compounded tirzepatide.
 This article is an independent drug review, and our clinical assessments are based on published trial data regardless of the medications we offer.